 Our *IN DEVELOPMENT* Middle Years Program (for adolescents ages 12 – 15) will offer an innovative experience that blends core academic curriculum with practical (real) life project-based activities intended to connect students to the community.
 Stay tuned for details about this program.

-Re-enrollment forms for current families are due on or before April 24 (extended due to pandemic school closure) for guaranteed fall placement.
+Re-enrollment forms for current families are due on or before February 15 for guaranteed fall placement.
 Current families may submit applications for siblings at this time as well; siblings receive priority placement.

 Applications for new students are accepted year round.
 Enrollment interviews for new families begin March 1 for the upcoming school year.
 If space is available, enrollment is ongoing throughout the school year.
 Because our program is individually paced, we can provide a smooth transition for your child at any level.